What, beyond antibiotics, may support the immune system’s fight against chronic Lyme disease? The answer: Phyllanthus niruri.

 The Borrelia burgdorferi spirochete survives and thrives a variety of using stealth strategies.
 The stealth pathology of Borrelia burgdorferi involves four evidence-based strategies: immunosuppression, variation, physical seclusion, and secreted factors.

-Let’s take a look at each of these strategies and consider how Phyllanthus niruri may help defeat them.
+Let’s take a look at each of these strategies and consider how Phyllanthus niruri tea or extract may help defeat them.

 Chronic Lyme Disease and Immunosuppression